irrevocablesake/Quasar/README.md

 - Procedural: Perlin Noise + Checkers
 - Image

-Like any other library, Textures are loaded asna separate entity, then attached to the material to be used during Rendering.
-One important thing for Image Textures is UV coordinates, which can either be loaded through GLB / GLTF or computed on the fly using barycentric coordinates
+Like any other library, Textures are loaded as a separate entity, then attached to the material to be used during Rendering.
+One important thing for Image Textures is **UV** coordinates, which can either be loaded through GLB / GLTF or computed on the fly using **barycentric** coordinates

 ### Motion Blur